 - Consider an American Express Platinum card, which gives automatic Starwood Gold status and gets you into lots of airport lounges.
 But I don’t love American Express’ Membership Rewards points like the Chase program.

 Of all these cards, the Citi Hilton Reserve or HHonors AmEx are best since they give automatic status, Gold for the Citi and Silver or Gold with $20k in spending for the AmEx.
 The Chase Marriott includes credit towards elite status, but it’s actually easier to get Marriott Gold status by being a United Gold flier.
 The SPG AmEx gives Starwood Gold status after $30k in spending, but that’s kind of hard for most people to achieve.

 New business travelers first should sign up for a preferred hotel and airline program and focus their travel dollars there.
 Then, they should get a Chase Sapphire card or American Express Platinum card to earn points on travel and transfer those points to the hotel or airline program for redemption.
 Finally, they should consider getting the co-branded credit card for their hotel chain and airline of choice.

-Note: I don’t get any benefits if you sign up for one of these cards.
+Note: If you sign up for a Chase card using this link, I’ll get some points.
+But that’s not why I created this post.
 I’m just trying to pass on the credit card mojo I’ve learned in the last few years.
 Also note that I am not a qualified financial or tax advisor and you should seek professional advice on all matters of taxation!